BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 head -1 length.sorted.txt
 ```

-The first line starts is a comment.
+The first line is a comment.
 It's a note about what task the following commands perform, so it starts with `#` to tell the computer not to read it.

 If you're using large data files, you may not want to save extra files.
 There's also a shorter (fewer keystrokes) way to connect these commands together, using a pipe (`|`).
 The following single line is equivalent to the three lines above: